Home Selling Guide

 What is an offer?

-An offer to buy your home is a purchase agreement signed by the potential buyer that includes:
+An offer to buy your home is a verbal agreement from your potential buyer that includes:

 • The amount of the offer